 Special services to celebrate important times and festivals in the Christian Church’s year take place at the local Church.
 Everyone in the school family, community and other friends and relatives are very welcome to join with us at these special times: Harvest, Christingle, Christmas, Mothering Sunday, Easter and also at the Leavers’ Service at the end of the summer term.
 The children are actively involved in producing and leading the services showing their involvement with worship in the community.

 Across our schools we aim to promote opportunities for personal reflection and spiritual development, this is encouraged across the curriculum specifically in our acts of worship and provides a safe environment for children to develop their own values and beliefs.
 Within the acts of worship, the children are actively involved both with discussions, stories, questions and prayers.
 The academy also encourages active engagement through developing the children as worship leaders allowing them to plan and deliver worship to the whole school.

-At the heart of our multi academy trust are a set of core Christian Values.
+At the heart of our multi academy trust are a set of core Christian Values; Love, Respect and Friendship, the development and understanding of these are rooted in all worships and curriculum opportunities.
+In addition our Worships are based around different Christian Values and are rotated half termly to allow for deeper understanding and application.
 These underpin our whole ethos, curriculum and school life and aim to ensure our pupils leave the academy as happy, secure, confident, caring and responsible citizens.
 The values we promote are important within the school community and are values which will be important throughout life.
 In all that we do we strive to share, encourage and demonstrate positive values with our children; in order that they understand them and strive to live by them.